Transit Through Iran – Multimodal Cargo Transit Services by SASCO

 Central Asia → Iran → Persian Gulf Ports

-Shipments from Kazakhstan, Uzbekistan, and Turkmenistan are routed through Iran to southern ports for onward shipment via international maritime networks.
-This route is suitable for metals, grains, raw materials, and bulk cargo, offering a relatively short transit time.SASCO’s operational expertise guarantees smooth transit through Iran for Central Asia-originating cargo.
+Shipments from Kazakhstan, Uzbekistan, and Turkmenistan are routed through Iran to southern ports for onward shipment via maritime networks and sea freight services in Iran.
+This route is suitable for metals, grains, raw materials, and bulk cargo, with reliable transit times.

 Item